ksylvan/Zoom_OPM/README.md

 ![Dasboard][dashboard-pic]

-The dashboard is a simple [vue.js][vue-js] application that displays the cache of informmation that is updated and stored by the backend server.
+The dashboard is a simple [vue.js][vue-js] application that displays the cache of information that is updated and stored by the backend server.
 The columns of the dashboard are clickable and can be used to sort the data in the displayed table.